 How PSAT Information and Scores Impact Scholarship Opportunities

 PSAT information and scores are used when determining who qualifies as a National Merit Scholar.
 In fact, this test is also known as the National Merit Scholarship Qualifying Test.
 If designated a National Merit Finalist, you can expect big financial and admissions benefits when applying to some colleges.
-This includes getting 100% cost of attendance covered at USF.

 To qualify as a National Merit Semifinalist, you must take the PSAT in the fall of your junior year of high school and score in the top 1% of PSAT scores for your state.
 Even if you don’t think you’ll qualify for the National Merit program, the PSAT prepares you to score well on the SAT.
 The tests have a similar format, though the PSAT is shorter, less challenging and doesn’t include an essay.